VishwanthAdhavan/Rule-Engine-with-AST/README.md

 - Add support for more complex rule types (e.g., regex matching, date comparisons)
 - Implement caching for frequently used rules

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.